n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 > characteristic would correspond to `BASE_POS_FIRST`.

   - The "Robat" form, which is analagous to "Reph" or "Repha" in Indic scripts, in separately encoded as a non-spacing mark codepoint.
-The
+The "Robat" form does not require reordering.

 > Note: For comparison with the General Indic shaping model, the Robat
 > -encoding characteristic would correspond to `REPH_MODE_VISUAL_REPHA`,
 > and the reordering characteristic would be _null_ or some other
-> designation indicating that the "Robat" is not reordered.
-Because
+> designation indicating that the "Robat" is not reordered. <!---Because
 > "Robat" is typically a syllable-initial feature, shaping engines may
-> also choose to
+> also choose to --->

   - The below-base forms feature is applied to consonants before or after the base consonant.